-ExpressVote XL is a hybrid paper-based polling place voting device that provides touch screen vote capture that incorporates the printing of the voter's selections as a cast vote record (CVR), and tabulation scanning into a single unit.
+The ExpressVote XL is a hybrid paper-based polling place voting device that provides touch screen vote capture that incorporates the printing of the voter's selections on a machine-marked paper ballot, with scanning and tabulation in a single unit.
 The screen provides a display of the full ballot.
-This device can serve all voters, including those with special needs, allowing all voters to cast vote summary cards autonomously.
+This device can serve all voters, including those with special needs, allowing all voters to cast machine-marked paper ballots autonomously.
 Voters navigate ballot selections using the touch screen, detachable UVC keypad or ADA support peripherals, such as a sip and puff device.
 ExpressVote XL guides voters through the ballot selection process with screen prompts, symbols and ballot audio.
-The voter can print the vote summary card once they are ready to cast the vote.
-Once printed, the ExpressVote XL internally processes the vote summary card for tabulation.
-The tabulated vote summary card is deposited into a removable, secure card container attached to the ExpressVote XL cart.
+The voter can print the machine-marked paper ballot once they are ready to cast the vote.
+Once printed, the ExpressVote XL internally processes the ballot for tabulation.
+The ballot is printed, reviewed by the voter, tabulated, and deposited into a removable, secure card container attached to the ExpressVote XL cart.